-Sales ban in Germany for two Samsung tablet models
+Sales Ban in Germany for Two Samsung Tablet Models

 In the design patent dispute between Apple Inc., USA, and Samsung Electronics GmbH, Schwalbach, and Samsung Electronics Co.
 Ltd., South Korea, the 20th Civil Senate of the Higher Regional Court has ruled that Samsung may not market either the "Galaxy Tab 10.1" tablet PC or the "Galaxy Tab 8.9" tablet PC in Germany.